kerryboyko/yala-superfly/app/static/markdown/about.md

 ## Special Thanks:

 Special thanks go to the [Remix Discord Server](https://rmx.as/discord) for helping me with some thorny issues getting used to the framework.

+Thanks also go to my mom, who doesn't understand why anyone would want to use a site like this, but helpfully caught two misspelled words in this About page.